All Products

 Document Center

-Resource Access Management:Use SourceIdentity for role assumption traceability and access control
+Resource Access Management:Tracing and access control with SourceIdentity

-This topic describes the core concepts, configuration methods, access control policies, and common scenarios for SourceIdentity.
-It also provides troubleshooting guidance.
+This topic covers the key concepts, configuration methods, access control policies, typical use cases, and troubleshooting methods for SourceIdentity.

-SourceIdentity is a source identity that you set for the current session when you call an OpenAPI operation to assume a RAM role and obtain a temporary Security Token Service (STS) token.
+SourceIdentity is an identifier that you can set for the current session when you call an OpenAPI operation to assume a RAM role and obtain temporary credentials (an STS token).

 • Trace identities in complex scenarios such as role chaining

-A role chain is a scenario where a RAM identity or a user who logs on through role-based SSO assumes a role, obtains a role session, and then calls an API operation to assume another role.
-For example, User A → Role B → Role C. The RAM roles in a role chain can belong to the same Alibaba Cloud account or different accounts.
+Role chaining occurs when a RAM identity (or a role SSO user) assumes a role to obtain a role session, and then uses that session to assume another role, for example, User A → Role B → Role C. The RAM roles in a role chain can belong to the same Alibaba Cloud account or different accounts (cross-account).

 In a role assumption scenario, you can set RoleSessionName to audit the source identity.
-However, in a role chain scenario, RoleSessionName might be modified during multiple role assumptions.
-This makes it difficult to accurately obtain the identity of the original operator.
+However, in a role chaining scenario, RoleSessionName can be changed during multiple role assumptions, making it difficult to trace the original user.

-After SourceIdentity is set at the beginning of a role chain, its value persists in the role session and cannot be changed.
-This ensures that the identity of the original operator can be traced in logs, even after multiple role assumptions.
+Once SourceIdentity is set at the beginning of a role chain, its value persists and cannot be changed within the role session.
+This ensures that the original user can be traced through logs, even after multiple role assumptions.

-For more information about the application of SourceIdentity in a role chain, see Role chain example.
+For a detailed example of how SourceIdentity works in role chaining, see Role chaining example.

-• Implement fine-grained access control for high-privilege roles
+• Apply fine-grained access control to highly privileged roles

-Administrators can configure fine-grained authorization based on the value or existence of SourceIdentity.
-This is useful when a shared role, which is a role used by multiple identities, is used to perform operations.
+Administrators can configure fine-grained permissions based on the value or presence of SourceIdentity.
+This control is especially useful when multiple identities share a role.

-For example, an administrator can use condition keys in an access policy to require that a source identity must set a specific SourceIdentity value when assuming a role.
-This restricts role assumption for a high-privilege role or access to core resources to specific source identities.
+For example, an administrator can use a condition key in a policy to require that a specific SourceIdentity value must be set when assuming a role.
+This can restrict a highly privileged role or core resources to be accessible only by specific source identities.

-When you call the AssumeRole API operation, you can use the SourceIdentity parameter to specify the source identity.
-For example, you can set the value to Alice.
-This applies to standard role assumption scenarios where a RAM user or RAM role assumes another role.
+When you call the AssumeRole API operation, specify the source identity information by using the SourceIdentity parameter.
+For example, you can set it to Alice.
+This method is suitable for standard role assumption scenarios where a RAM user or a RAM role assumes another role.

 After a successful call, SourceIdentity is returned as a top-level field in the response.
-The following example shows a sample response:
+The following code provides a sample response:

 {